UKM Bangi Stadium

 UKM Bangi Stadium is a stadium located at Bangi, Selangor, Malaysia.
 Its capacity is 2,000.
 The stadium is built for Universiti Kebangsaan Malaysia football club.
 It can also be used as a rugby pitch.
 Activities made by the university are sometimes held in the stadium.

 The stadium is currently being used by Malaysia A1 Semi-Pro League football club, Malaysian University FT.
 The stadium is set to host Malaysian giants, Johor Darul Ta'zim in the 2024 Malaysia FA Cup on 28–30 June 2024.

+The ground was selected as one of the venues for the 2026 ACC Men's Premier Cup, hosting twelve matches, while Bayuemas Oval hosted the remaining twelve matches.